LIPS-scheme/lips/docs/docs/lips/REPL.md

 [v20.6.0](https://nodejs.org/en/blog/release/v20.6.0)), to properly handle copy-paste of Scheme code.

-In the future the Node.js REPL may also support parentheses matching.
+In the future, the Node.js REPL may also support parentheses matching.
 It's supported by [CLisp](https://www.gnu.org/software/clisp/) and [Common Lisp](https://common-lisp.net/) interpreter.